-No material changes and commitments have occurred after the closure of the Financial Year 2018-19 till the date of this Report, which would affect the financial position of your Company.
-There has been no change in the nature of business of your Company.
+No material changes and commitments have occurred after the closure of the Financial Year 2021-22 till the date of this Report, which would affect the financial position of your Company.

-For the year under review, the Indian automotive industry (except 2W) grew 6.4%, with the PV industry growth of 2.7% and CV industry growth of 17.6%.
-The UV segment of the PV industry had a very nominal growth of 2.1% as against a growth of 21% in Financial Year 2018.
-The LCV<3.5T segment grew 22.4% while the HCV goods segment grew 10.2%.
+For the year under review, the Indian automotive industry (except 2W) grew by 15.7%, with the PV industry growth of 13.2% and CV industry growth of 26%.
+The UV segment showed growth by 40.4%.
+Within the CV industry, the LCV goods <3.5T segment grew by 15.8% while the MHCV goods segment grew by 49.2%.

-In the LCV<3.5T segment, your Company retained its No.1 position with a 44.5% market share.
-Your Company sold a total of 2,29,352 vehicles in this segment, which is a growth of 14.9% over the previous year.
-The LCV<3.5T segment has two sub segments viz.
-LCV<2T and LCV 2-3.5T, which is the Pik-UP segment.
-Your Company has a market share of 22.6% and 62.9% in the two sub segments respectively.
+In the LCV<3.5T segment, your Company retained its No.1 position with 40.3% market share.
+Your Company sold a total of 1,70,682 vehicles in this segment.
+Your Company has a market share of 55% in the LCV 2-3.5T segment, which is the Pickup segment.

-In the HCV segment, your Company sold 10,838 trucks as against 9,484 in the previous year.
-This is a growth of 14.3%.
-The Blazo series of trucks which are backed by guarantees on mileage and service are instrumental in building the brand and growing sales.
-Your Company’s market share in the HCV segment stands at 4.6%.
+In the Medium and Heavy Commercial Segment (MHCV), your Company sold 4,544 trucks as against 3,110 in the previous year.
+This is a growth of 46.1%.
+Your Company''s market share in the MHCV segment stands at 2%.

-During the year under review, your Company posted an export volume of 38,456 vehicles as against the previous year''s exports of 28,222 vehicles.
-This is a growth of 36.3%.
-This is the highest ever exports by your Company.
+During the year under review, your Company posted an export volume of 32,427 vehicles as against the previous year''s exports of 18,350 vehicles.
+This is a growth of 76.7%.

 Farm Equipment Sector